Install Node.js and npm without future regret

 - Permission errors on

-npm install -g: classic sign of a system Node.
-The fix is to switch to a version manager, notsudo npm install.sudomakes the problem permanent. .nvmrc/.node-versionfiles: project-pinned Node versions.
-Withfnm env --use-on-cd,cd-ing into the project auto-switches.- Corepack: Node 16+ ships with
+npm install -g: the classic sign of a system Node.
+The fix is to switch to a version manager, notsudo npm install.
+Reach forsudoand you make the problem permanent. .nvmrc/.node-versionfiles: these are project-pinned Node versions.
+Withfnm env --use-on-cd,cd-ing into the project auto-switches for you.- Corepack: Node 16+ ships with

 corepack, which manages yarn and pnpm.
-Enable withcorepack enable.
-You don't need tonpm install -g yarnanymore.
+Turn it on withcorepack enable.
+You don't neednpm install -g yarnanymore.

-With Node and npm working you're ready to install JS-based tools (Anthropic SDK, OpenAI SDK, build tools) without polluting a global system path.
+With Node and npm working, you're set to install JS-based tools (Anthropic SDK, OpenAI SDK, build tools) without polluting a global system path.

 Rate this article